AbdurrahmanDevGithub/XENNEX-task-e-com/README.md

 -Input validation and error handling
 -Fully typed using TypeScript

-Also it includes the Swagger API Documantation and the url is: http://localhost:3001/api-docs
+Also it includes the Swagger API Documantation and the url for that: http://localhost:3001/api-docs

 Account section api
   POST /api/account/signup